Metric inequalities for polygons

 In the second part of the paper we turn to the following problem~\cite[p.
 437]{BMP05} posed by Bra\ss: For $n \geq 5$ odd, what is the maximum perimeter of a simple $n$-gon ($n$ odd) contained in a disk of unit radius?
-The problem can be traced back to the collection of open problems in~\cite{B03}~(Problem 4, p.~449).
-A solution was recently found by Audet et al.~\cite{AHM09b} (Theorem~\ref{T5} below), and another more general solution was offered by Langi~\cite{La10}.
+The problem can be traced back to the collection of open problems in~\cite{Be03}~(Problem 4, p.~449).
+A first solution was found by Audet~\etal~\cite{AHM09b} (Theorem~\ref{T6} below).
+Subsequently, another solution that also works in the hyperbolic plane was offered by L\'angi~\cite{La10}.
 Here we give yet another alternative solution.

-As noted in~\cite{B03,BMP05}, for even $n$, one can come arbitrarily close to the trivial upper bound $2n$ by a simple polygon whose sides go back and forth near a diameter of the disk, but for odd $n$ this construction does not work.
+As noted in~\cite{Be03,BMP05}, for even $n$, one can come arbitrarily close to the trivial upper bound $2n$ by a simple polygon whose sides go back and forth near a diameter of the disk, but for odd $n$ this construction does not work.
 Let $\Omega$ be a disk of unit radius, and let

 So trivially, $F(n)=2n$, for even $n$.
 Fortunately, an exact formula for $F(n)$ can be also determined for odd $n$:

 \begin{theorem} {\rm \cite{AHM09b}.} For every $n \geq 3$ odd,

 \end{theorem}